La Vita Nuova: Elements of autobiography

 Dante wanted to collect and publish the lyrics dealing with his love for Beatrice, explaining the autobiographical context of its composition and pointing out the expository structure of each lyric as an aid to careful reading.
 The result is an important early example of emotional autobiography, as was Saint Augustine's Confessions in the 5th century.
 However, like all medieval literature, it is far removed from the modern autobiographical impulse.

 Dante and his audience were also interested in the emotions of courtly love and how they develop, how they are expressed in verse, how they reveal the permanent intellectual truths of the divinely created world and how love can confer blessing on the soul and bring it closer to God.

 The names of the people in the poem, including Beatrice herself, are employed without use of surnames or any details that would assist readers to identify them among the many people of Florence.
 Only the name "Beatrice" is used, because that was both her actual name and her symbolic name as the conferrer of blessing.
 Ultimately the names and people work as metaphors.

 In chapter XXIV, "I Felt My Heart Awaken" ("Io mi senti' svegliar dentro a lo core", also translated as "I Felt a Loving Spirit Suddenly"), Dante recounts a meeting with Love, who asks the poet to do his best to honour her.

 Dante does not name himself in La Vita Nuova.
 He refers to Guido Cavalcanti as "the first of my friends", to his own sister as "a young and noble lady... who was related to me by the closest consanguinity", to Beatrice's brother similarly as one who "was so linked in consanguinity to the glorious lady that no-one was closer to her".
 The reader is invited into the very emotional turmoil and lyrical struggle of the unnamed author's own mind and all the surrounding people in his story are seen in their relations to that mind's quest of encountering Love.

 La Vita Nuova is helpful for understanding the context of his other works, principally La Commedia.

 Influence

-Besides its content, La Vita Nuova is notable for being written in Tuscan vernacular, rather than Latin; Dante's work helped to establish Tuscan as the basis for the national Italian language.
+La Vita Nuova is notable not only for its content but also for being written in the Tuscan vernacular, rather than Latin; Dante's work helped to establish Tuscan as the basis for the national Italian language.

-American poet Wallace Stevens called the text "one of the great documents of Christianity," noting that the text displays the influence of Christianity in promulgating "the distinctly feminine virtues in place of the sterner ideals of antiquity."
+American poet Wallace Stevens called the text "one of the great documents of Christianity", noting that the text displays the influence of Christianity in promulgating "the distinctly feminine virtues in place of the sterner ideals of antiquity."